Recipients

 “For leadership in development and deployment of chiplet architecture designs for high-performance and adaptive computing.”

-Stefan Mozar
+Stefan G. Mozar

 “For sustained contributions and leadership of multiple IEEE Societies and Technical Communities, and IEEE Conferences.”